syncfusion-content/javascript-docs/js/api/ejRTE.md

-Sets the colorpicker model type to be rendered initially in the RTE control.
+Sets the colorpicker model type rendered initially in the RTE control.